Understanding Your Car’s Warning Lights & What To Do When They Turn On

 • Blocked oil filter

-Handling an Engine Temperature Warning Light
+Handling An Engine Temperature Warning Light

 An overheating engine can lead to serious issues, including engine failure.
 If this light comes on, take these steps: